All Episodes

 Should be interesting.

-The whole echelon thing is interesting because of course it involves us.
+the whole echelon thing is interesting because of course it involves us.

-Now we take you back to the night of March 8, 2000 on Art Bell, Somewhere in Time.
+you The End Now we take you back to the night of March 8, 2000 on Art Bell, Somewhere in Time.

-There is a much bigger story here that you could break on your show, and your audience would find what Nolan has to say about it fascinating.
+There is a much bigger story here that you could break on your show and your audience would find what Nolan has to say about it fascinating.

-So, we did connect.
+So we did connect.

-Mary's College, his Master of Arts degree in International Relations, distinction, from the University of Southern California, and his Master of Science in Security Administration from Central Michigan University.
+He received his Bachelor of Arts degree Magna Cum Laude with double majors in international relations and foreign languages from Mount St. Mary's College, his Master of Arts degree in international relations distinction from the University of Southern California and his Master of Science in Security Administration from Central Michigan University.

-Army Intelligence School, Fort Hubbard, Maryland, Defense Language Institute, Fort Bliss, Texas, and Monterey, California.
+His professional training includes coursework at the U.S. Army Intelligence School, Fort Hovard, Maryland, Defense Language Institute, Fort Bliss, Texas, and Monterey, California.

 Oh, yes.

-Army Intelligence Center and School at Fort Pachuca, Arizona.
+U.S. Army Intelligence Center and School at Fort Pachuca, Arizona.

 Numerous other courses and other institutions and locations.